Humanitarian Law & Policy Blog

 Es folgen die Ankündigungen der letzten neuen Artikel des Blogs in Originalsprache, die zugleich auch als Podcast zur Verfügung stehen.
 Dieser Inhalt ist dynamisch extern eingebunden und unterliegt den Urheberrechten des IKRK als Quelle, nicht dieser Enzyklopädie.

-The post The adoption of the 1949 Geneva Conventions: a humanitarian break and colonial continuity appeared first on Humanitarian Law & Policy Blog.
+The post Why Nordic governments must uphold the global ban on anti-personnel mines appeared first on Humanitarian Law & Policy Blog.

-The post Islamic law and the right to life in armed conflict appeared first on Humanitarian Law & Policy Blog.
+The post Restoring education after armed conflict: an IHL-guided framework appeared first on Humanitarian Law & Policy Blog.

-The post Protecting civilians in good faith: a joint symposium on the updated ICRC Commentary on the Fourth Geneva Convention appeared first on Humanitarian Law & Policy Blog.
+The post When the perpetrator is the climate appeared first on Humanitarian Law & Policy Blog.

-The post Waging warfare at sea: how exceptional is the maritime domain today? appeared first on Humanitarian Law & Policy Blog.
+The post Engaging non-state armed groups on the protection of missing people and their families appeared first on Humanitarian Law & Policy Blog.

 Weitere Informationen